 10. EQUALITY AND HEALTH IMPLICATIONS Please select one of the options below.
 Where appropriate please include the hyperlink to the EIA.

-Option 1 \ge Equality Impact Assessment (El A) not required - tł he EIA checklist has been completed. ---------- ------- ----------------- ---------------- -------- --------------- -------- ----------- ---------- ------------

-Option 2 natter the Executive Member r needs to consider the EIA associated with this item in advance of making g the decision. (insert EIA lir ık here)

-Option 3 I In determining this matter the Executive Board Members need to consider the EIA associated with this item in advance of making the decision. (insert EIA attachment)
+Option 1 $\boxtimes$ Equality Impact Assessment (EIA) not required - the EIA checklist has been completed.
+Option 2 In determining this matter the Executive Member needs to consider the EIA associated with this item in advance of making the decision. (insert EIA link here) Option 3 In determining this matter the Executive Board Members need to consider the EIA associated with this item in advance of making the decision. (insert EIA attachment)

+Page 6

 11. CONSULTATIONS

-Page 6

-EMD: V2/17 Page 5 of 6